First Philippine Republic: Finances

 The one peso of the First Philippine Republic.

 One of the important laws passed by the Malolos Congress was the law providing for a national loan to buoy up the national budget in which the Republic was trying to balance.
 The loan, worth 20 million pesos, was to be paid in 40 years with an annual interest of six percent.
 The law was decreed by Aguinaldo on November 30, 1898.

-Emilio Aguinaldo ordered the issuance of 1, 2, 5, 10, 25, 50, 100-peso banknotes which were signed by Messrs.
+Emilio Aguinaldo ordered the issuance of 1, 2, 5, 10, 20, 50, 100-peso banknotes which were signed by Messrs.
 Pedro A. Paterno, Telesforo Chuidan and Mariano Limjap to avoid counterfeiting.
 However, only the 1 and 5-peso banknotes had been printed and circulated to some areas by the end of the short-lived republic.

-General Emilio Aguinaldo also issued currency backed by the country's natural resources.
+Aguinaldo also issued currency backed by the country's natural resources.
 Two types of two-centavo copper coins were struck at the Malolos arsenal.
 These were withdrawn from circulation and declared illegal currency after the surrender of General Aguinaldo to the Americans.

 Military

 When Philippine independence was declared on June 12, 1898, the Philippine Revolutionary Army was renamed the Philippine Republican Army.
-Aguinaldo then appointed Antonio Luna as Director or Assistant Secretary of War by September 28, 1898, and the Philippines first military school, the Academia Militar was established in Malolos.
+Aguinaldo then appointed Antonio Luna as Director or Assistant Secretary of War by September 28, 1898, and the Philippines' first military school, the Academia Militar, was established in Malolos.

 When the Republic was inaugurated on January 23, Luna had succeeded Artemio Ricarte as the Commanding General of the Republican Army.
 With such powers at hand, Luna attempted to transform the weak, undisciplined republican army into a disciplined regular army for the service of the Republic.